 If the notion of a free will does not help us "understand ourselves and what we do," then we should stop using it.
 This seems to presuppose we are using it.

 Whether we are using it or not, how do we tell if it is still useful?

 Frede proposes to identify the "purpose ... [the notion] was supposed to serve."
 This, he seems to think, will show us "whether it was flawed right from the its beginnings."

-What would make the notion "flawed right from the its beginnings"?
+What would make the notion "flawed right from its beginnings"?

-One possibility, perhaps, is that from our current perspective the notion is "flawed right from the its beginnings" if it essentially includes assumptions about human beings or the world that we no longer accept.
-The notion, in this case, has no application.
+One possibility, perhaps, is that to us now the notion looks to be "flawed right from the beginnings" if it essentially includes assumptions about human beings or the world that we no longer accept.
+The notion, in this case, now has no application.